mozilla-bteam/bmo/docs/en/rst/using/tips.rst

 If you feel a bug you filed was incorrectly marked as a DUPLICATE of another, please question it in your bug, not the bug it was duped to.
-Feel free to CC the person who duped it if they are not already CCed.
+Feel free to get the person who duped it subscribed to the bug if they are not already subscribed.